What is a daytrader? Let’s start out by getting the terminology right.

 - Daytrading robots, which are programmed for automatic trading on precise calculated algorithms.

-In our series of articles with Danish daytraders, you can read interviews on some of the personalities in the daytrading community in Denmark.
+In our series of articles with Daytraders, you can read interviews on some of the personalities in the daytrading community in Denmark.